Tej-Solution-Pvt-Ltd/Bujau-Rider-Privacy-Policy/README.md

 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at bujaunepal@gmail.com.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Bujau Rider unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Bujau Rider and Bujau unless otherwise defined in this Privacy Policy.

 # Terms & Conditions